-Shishamo (saltwater smelt) is a Japanese delicacy.
-It is eaten grilled or fried whole and served with its roe intact.
+Shishamo (saltwater smelt) is a type of smelt and a Japanese delicacy.
+It is eaten grilled or fried whole and served with its fish eggs intact.

 Recipes Using Shishamo

 You can find it in Japanese or Asian grocery stores sold in packages.
 Check the freezer or refrigerator aisle.